Fire and rescue services

 Vaccination for COVID-19 is no longer required to board a plane or train in Canada.

 Travel to Australia

-You may be able to fly to Australia via the US, Qatar or other hubs.
-Contact your nearest travel agent for the latest flight option to Australia.
-Ensure you meet third country transit requirements before you depart Canada.
+Contact your travel provider for the latest flight options to Australia.
+Ensure you meet third-country transit requirements before you depart Canada.

 Travel via the United States

-Contact the US Pre-clearance Office at the Canadian airport you're departing from before you go to confirm that you'll be permitted to board your flight in Canada and transit through the United States.
+Contact the US Pre-clearance Office at the Canadian airport you're departing, to confirm that you'll be permitted to board your flight in Canada and transit through the United States.

 If you're travelling through the US, you must meet US entry and transit requirements.
 Check with an embassy or consulate of the United States.

 If you're entering Canada using your Australian passport, you must ensure you have a valid passport that does not expire within 6 months of your trip.
 Different rules may apply in countries that you plan to transit or visit on your way to Canada.
 Be sure to check the entry requirements of those countries.

 Some countries and airlines don't follow this rule consistently.
 Travellers can receive conflicting advice from different sources.